 Being arrested for a criminal offense can affect a person in numerous and significant ways.
 As a result, having an experienced attorney assist you, can make all the difference.
 Moreover, knowing your rights will enable you to make the right decisions about your case.

-The criminal defense attorneys of McEnroe, Gotsdiner, Brewer, Steinbach & Rothman have a combined 72 years of experience in practicing criminal law.
-Their experience comes from years of work as defense attorneys and formerly as prosecuting attorneys in Polk, Story and Des Moines County.
-Our attorneys know that criminal charges can have life changing consequences on people and our attorneys recognize that these cases must be handled with absolute dedication to ensure that our client’s rights are not impeded and that they receive a just resolution to their case.
+The criminal defense attorneys of McEnroe, Gotsdiner, Brewer, Steinbach & Rothman have a combined 80 years of experience in practicing criminal law.
+Their experience comes from years of work as defense attorneys and formerly as prosecuting attorneys in Polk, Story, and Des Moines County.
+Our attorneys know that criminal charges can have life-changing consequences on people and our attorneys recognize that these cases must be handled with absolute dedication to ensure that our client’s rights are not impeded and that they receive a just resolution to their case.

-We help clients with all levels of criminal charges including homicide via allegations of murder or manslaughter; narcotic offenses ranging from possession of marijuana to possession with intent, distribution and manufacturing; assault; domestic assault; sex assault; robbery; burglary; theft fraud or forgery; firearms or weapon offenses; prostitution and vice; appeals; and DUI/OWI traffic offenses.
-For more information on OWI cases see our dedicated OWI website.
-Our lawyers help clients with criminal charges in both state and federal courts.
+We help clients with all levels of criminal charges including murder or manslaughter; narcotic offenses ranging from possession of marijuana to possession with intent, distribution, and manufacturing; assault; domestic assault; sex assault; robbery; burglary; theft fraud or forgery; firearms or weapon offenses; prostitution and vice; appeals; and DUI/OWI traffic offenses.

 We help our clients through all facets of the case.
-We are there to guide our clients from initial steps to prevent destruction of key favorable evidence and making sure that the state follows their testing procedures, to handling preliminary court hearings.
-We then undertake the long and important process of determining through meticulous review and analysis of discovery material, if the state has enough evidence to prevail at trial.
+We are there to guide our clients from initial steps to prevent the destruction of key favorable evidence and making sure that the state follows its testing procedures, to handling preliminary court hearings.
+We then undertake the long and important process of determining through meticulous review and analysis of discovery material if the state has enough evidence to prevail at trial.
 We also use our own investigators and depositions to determine if there exists favorable evidence that shows our client’s innocence.
-Of course, when it is favorable to our clients, we make their voice heard at trial to make sure that the Jury understands, after we present our case, that the state has failed to meet their burden and the only option for the jury is to acknowledge doubt and find our clients not guilty.
+Of course, when it is favorable to our clients, we make their voice heard at trial to make sure that the jury understands, after we present our case, that the state has failed to meet its burden and the only option for the jury is to acknowledge doubt and find our clients not guilty.

-Our lawyers have fought for our clients in more than 100 jury trials and have taken our clients cases to the Iowa Supreme Court multiple times.
-We have also helped our clients with thousands of criminal cases that could have had life changing outcomes had the client’s case not been handled properly.
+Our lawyers have fought for our clients in more than 100 jury trials and have taken our client’s cases to the Iowa Supreme Court.
+We have also helped our clients with thousands of criminal cases that could have had life-changing outcomes had the client’s case not been handled properly.
 Criminal cases are too important to trust anyone but an experienced law firm.

 It is critical that a lawyer be involved in the case as soon as possible as many protections afforded each citizen come with time constraints that if violated will cause that right to disappear.
-Rights to file motions to produce; motions to suppress; motions in limine; requests for depositions and many other key aspects of criminal law representation come with time limits to invoke.
-Don’t miss out on what could be the key aspect of your defense by waiting to consult with an attorney.
+Rights to file motions to produce, motions to suppress, motions in limine, requests for depositions, and many other key aspects of criminal law representation come with time limits to invoke.
+Do not miss out on what could be the key aspect of your defense by waiting to consult with an attorney.
 Call us for a free consultation today.